 Read more: Is a VPN worth it?

-Kodi itself doesn’t have VPN addons.
+If you’re using Kodi for all your entertainment needs, it doesn’t have VPN addons.
 Its derivatives LibreELEC or OpenELEC can indeed support VPNs with configurations, but it’s hardly a walk in the park.
 Plus, it might not be the Kodi version that you had in mind.
 The easiest way to set up an unmodified Kodi with a VPN is installing and enabling it on the device itself.
+If you need a reliable VPN, check our list of the best VPNs for Kodi.

 How much does it cost to set up a VPN heavily depends on the duration of the subscription.
 Since most of the VPN services are subscription-based, the prices will be higher if you’re subscribing for shorter periods, for example, a month.
 The prices vary between providers, but on average, it should be around $8.
 In some cases, you can customize your subscription or lower the cost by buying bundle deals.